MisconceivedSec/misconceived_bounty/README.md

 - [ ] Change the use of `file.old` to `/old/file.txt`
 - [ ] Add web technology fingerprinting to the `fingerprint` function
 - [ ] Add more `nuclei` vulnerability scans
+- [ ] Add a local registry that contains names of targets as well as their configuration files